General Rules and Conditions

 21. Competitors and their parents/supporters may not approach the Adjudicator's table, nor speak to the Adjudicator.
 If these rules are ignored, the competitor will be disqualified immediately.

 22. Where a time limit is set for a performance, the competitor should not exceed it.
-Should this happen, the entrant is disqualified for a prize and will receive a report only.
+Should this happen, the competitor is disqualified for a prize and will receive a report only.

-23. Competitors in championship sections must compete in at least THREE SECTIONS, one of which is the championship itself.
+23. Competitors in championship sections must compete in at least THREE SECTIONS in the 2024 St George Instrumental Eisteddfod, one of which is the championship itself.
 The pieces performed for the championship must not have been performed from the other two (2) or more sections.
-The pieces played during the heats one must be repeated for the finals.
+Any own choice piece that was performed in the heats, must be repeated in the final.

-24. First place 'Championship' winners are not permitted to enter the same championship for the next two (2) years.
+24. First place Championship winners are not permitted to enter the same section for the next two (2) years.

-26. Competitors waiting their turn will show consideration by remaining quiet while others are competing.
+26. Competitors waiting their turn and audience members will show consideration by remaining quiet while others are competing.
 If continual disruption is generated during a performance, the offender will be asked leave the room until that particular Section has been completed.

 27. Mobile phones and other electronic devices must be switched off upon entering the hall.

 28. Copyright laws and Child Protection legal requirements prohibit private use of mobile phones, cameras, laptops, iPads, tablets and any other electronic recording devices in the competition area of the Eisteddfod venue.
-If a competitor’s parents/supporters are found using such items, the child will be disqualified from the particular section of the competition in which they are appearing.
+If a competitor’s parents/supporters are found using such items any time within the performance hall, the child will be disqualified from the particular section of the competition in which they are appearing.
 Any offender will be asked to leave the competition area.

-32. Disruptive behaviour and/or the consumption of liquor is not acceptable nor allowed in the eisteddfod venue.
-This rule applies to all people who are attending the eisteddfod venue.
+35. Disruptive behaviour and/or the consumption of liquor is not acceptable nor allowed in the eisteddfod venue.
+This rule applies to all people who are attending the Eisteddfod venue.
 The offending person/people will be asked to leave immediately.